-Entitlements to distributions and allotments not claimed within five years of falling due will lapse and be paid back into the respective sub-fund or unit class.
+Entitlements to distributions and allocations not claimed within five years of falling due will lapse and be paid back into the relevant subfund or its unit class.
 If said sub-fund or unit class has already been liquidated, the distributions and allocations will accrue to the remaining sub-funds of the Fund or the remaining unit classes of the sub-fund concerned in proportion to their respective net assets.
 The Management Company may decide, in connection with the appropriation of net investment income and capital gains, to issue bonus units.
 An income equalisation amount will be calculated so that the distribution corresponds to the actual income entitlement.
+Distributions for the "P-C dist" unit class will be automatically paid out to the UBS Optimus Foundation.